 We will start by taking a look at the hardware side first and then see some tools that will help your hard drive to maintain its health.
-Keep it mind that most of these tips are necessary to implement if you want your drive to have a long life.
+Keep in mind that most of these tips are necessary to implement if you want your drive to have a long life.

 1. Mount the hard drive properly

-The proper mounting of the hard drive was featured in the how to assemble a computer guide, but in this section of our guide we will give you a few more advices on correctly mounting the hard drive.
+The proper mounting of the hard drive was featured in the how to assemble a computer guide, but in this section of our guide, we will give you a few more advice on correctly mounting the hard drive.
 First of all, you should know that the hard drive must be mounted in the correct place (I say this because I’ve seen people leave their hard drives dangling out of the case with no support).

 2. Ensure proper airflow

 Remember when we talked about the airflow?
 Both in the cooling system tutorial and in the wire management one we stressed out how important it is to have cool components in your computer.
-If you pick your case wisely, you will have a good airflow over the hard drives, which will allow them to run cool.
-If your case does not have sufficient cooling for the hard drives, then it would be a great idea to look for a aftermarket hard drive cooler.
-These are very cheap and they work with almost all hard drives.
+If you pick your case wisely, you will have good airflow over the hard drives, which will allow them to run cool.
+If your case does not have sufficient cooling for the hard drives, then it would be a great idea to look for an aftermarket hard drive cooler.
+These are very cheap, and they work with almost all hard drives.

 3. Make the connections properly

 You need to pay extra attention when you connect your hard drive to the computer.
 Make sure that the connections are made properly and that the cables cannot unplug by accident.
 Also, new SATA cables come with a holding pin that will ensure that the cable will never unplug itself.
-The incorrect contact between the connectors on the cables and the ones on the drive might make your hard drive unstable and it can even damage it.
+The incorrect contact between the connectors on the cables and the ones on the drive might make your hard drive unstable, and it can even damage it.

 4. Stay away from static

 Any computer builder will tell you that static electricity is the worst enemy of any computer component.
 Before you touch your hard drive (or any component for that matter), be sure to ground yourself.
-In some cases, when you touch the components, it will damage them and you will be left with a dead component.
+In some cases, when you touch the components, it will damage them, and you will be left with a dead component.
 Before you start fiddling in your computer, touch the ground connector in your wall socket to get rid of all the static electricity that your body has acquired.

 5. Power off your hard drives when you don’t need them

 Using the integrated “Standby” or “Sleep” feature that is implemented in every operating system will help your hard drive run for a longer period of time.
-This option turns the hard drive off and the disks will not revolve any more while in this state.
+This option turns the hard drive off, and the disks will not revolve anymore while in this state.
 This will allow your hard drive to last longer and it will also make your computer more power efficient.

 6. Defragment your drive